UedaTakeyuki/autostart2/README.md

 This might be the easiest way to provide your product to end-users as a service.

-## For what application?
-This is for application:

-- started with calling single command file, in other words ``Type=simple``.
+## How does the autostart make the systemd unit file?
+### 1. Executing file name.
-- the name of the folder is the same as the command file name.
+The autostart makes a unit file to ExecStart your app as ***Type=simple*** and guesses the name of the executing file as the same name as the name of the folder containing the executing file as follows.

-For example:

 ```
 ├───foo